“Trying to manage a project without project management is like trying to play a football game without a game plan“ – K. Tate.

 Based on features like project management, task management, and resource management, buy a project management tool at least for 2-3 teams.

-As most tools are purchased based on the number of users, purchasing them for a small team makes sense.
+As most tools are purchased based on the number of users, buying them for a small team makes sense.

-Once your small team finds it useful and worthwhile, you can purchase it for other teams based on their requirement.
+Once your small team finds it valuable and worthwhile, you can purchase it for other teams based on their requirement.

 Congratulations!
 Based on your and your team’s work, you’ve managed to purchase the perfect tool for your business needs.